Instructions

 The scripts don't interfere with each other - you can use them all in the same document.

-Alternatively, you can copy the code and paste it straight into your html file, inside <script>...</script>.
-I personally prefer keeping the code separate, but inlining it is slightly faster.
+Alternatively, you can copy the code and paste it straight into your html file, inside a script tag.
+I tend to keep the code separate, but including it will load faster.

 Calculating a hash